 The apportionment population per state.
-The apportionment population totals were also released, which are different from the resident population totals.
+The apportionment population totals were also released.
+These are different from the resident population totals.
 They include the federally affiliated overseas population and exclude the District of Columbia.* The apportionment population numbers are used to determine the allocation of seats in the House using the Method of Equal Proportions.

 The way that data on households and group quarters were collected.
-On April 26, 2021, the Census Bureau also released its first set of operational metrics for the 2020 Census for the nation, 50 states, the District of Columbia, and Puerto Rico.
-These quality metrics tell us how the bureau accounted for each address on its master list, including group facilities (such as college dorms) by occupancy status (occupied, vacant, or deleted as nonexistent).
+The Census Bureau published its first set of operational metrics for the 2020 Census, the nation, 50 states, the District of Columbia, and Puerto Rico on April 26, 2021.
+These quality metrics tell us how the bureau accounted for each address on its master list — including group facilities (such as college dorms) — by occupancy status (occupied, vacant, or deleted as nonexistent).
 For housing units, those methods included self-response, in-person interview with a household member, proxy interview (such as with a neighbor or landlord), administrative records, and count imputation.

-A breakdown of how addresses were resolved by household size and use of the Census ID.
+A breakdown of how addresses were resolved by household size and use of a Census ID.
 On May 28, 2021, the Census Bureau released a second set of operational metrics with a focus on vacant and occupied housing units and the household size of occupied units.
 The metrics for single- and two-person households show the method of enumeration (percentage resolved by self-response, in-person interview with a household member, proxy interview, administrative records, and imputation).
-They also include the percentage of households that responded to the 2020 Census online without a Census ID (referred to as non-ID processing), for the nation, the 50 states, and the District of Columbia.
-Nationwide, 8 percent of households that responded online did so without the Census ID assigned to their address.
+They also include the percentage of households that responded to the 2020 Census online without a Census ID (referred to as Non-ID Processing) for the nation, the 50 states, and the District of Columbia.
+Nationwide, eight percent of households that responded online did so without the Census ID assigned to their address.

 Benchmarks the Census Bureau uses to evaluate census accuracy.
 Some of the many measures the Census Bureau uses to evaluate the accuracy of census results are now available for the 2020 Census.

-These initial census counts, estimates, and metrics allow stakeholders to begin evaluating their own work as well as that of the Census Bureau.
-Soon, the Census Bureau will release additional data that will be used for redistricting purposes and will help inform how federal funds will flow to communities.
-The Census Bureau will continue to release 2020 Census data products over the next several years, including the Demographic Profiles and Demographic and Housing Characteristic files.
+These initial census counts, estimates, and metrics allow stakeholders to begin evaluating their own work, as well as the success of the Census Bureau’s efforts.
+The bureau will continue to release 2020 Census data products over the next several years, including the Demographic Profiles and Demographic and Housing Characteristic files.
 The American Community Survey — the evergreen part of the census — produces a wide range of data about the socio-economic characteristics of our communities on an annual basis, which helps local officials, community leaders, and businesses track and respond to changing community conditions and profiles.

 Meeta Anand is the census consultant to The Leadership Conference Education Fund.